Grants awarded in the following areas

 The Board of Director’s decision is communicated to the applicant by mail, and awarded grants are published on these webpages, as soon as the minutes are approved.

 Research funded by the Foundation must be published with open access, that is, published articles must be archived in openly searchable databases.
+The respective university's rules apply to open access.
 The additional cost for this can be taken up as a direct cost in project applications.

 The Foundation yearly endorses the universities special funds for travel expenses to be awarded teachers and researchers.
 Applications for travel grants shall be directed directly to the universities.
 Direct applications to the Foundation concerning travels, conferences fees etc. will not be accepted.
 Grants for new buildings or interior design or publishing are normally not accepted.
 Grants are only awarded to non-profit organizations.